This post may contain affiliate links. Please see our disclosure policy for more details.

 I am highlighting just the ones that need further explanation.
 The complete list is in the recipe card below.

-- Carrots - you will need a pound (about 5-6 medium carrots) of firm, bright colored carrots.
+• Carrots – you will need a pound (about 5-6 medium carrots) of firm, bright colored carrots.
+Here are more carrot recipes for babies.

 Step-by-Step Instructions

-- Prep the vegetables - Slice the carrots into ½ inch rounds and quarter the onion.
+Step 1: Prep the vegetables – Slice the carrots into 1/2 inch rounds and quarter the onion.
 Leave the garlic cloves in their skin.

 Serving Suggestions

-The husband really likes it with some freshly cracked black pepper and sriracha.
+• Add heat: My husband loves his with freshly cracked black pepper and a drizzle of sriracha.

 Storage